-D. PROVIDING STATE MERIT STAFF OUTREACH WORKERS PROFESSIONAL DEVELOPMENT ACTIVITIES TO ENSURE THEY ARE ABLE TO PROVIDE HIGH QUALITY SERVICES TO BOTH JOBSEEKERS AND EMPLOYERS currently exploring viable options to onboard full-time outreach staff dedicated to the MSFW population.
+D. PROVIDING STATE MERIT STAFF OUTREACH WORKERS PROFESSIONAL DEVELOPMENT ACTIVITIES TO ENSURE THEY ARE ABLE TO PROVIDE HIGH QUALITY SERVICES TO BOTH JOBSEEKERS AND EMPLOYERS

+The KCC has designated staff members who provide MSFW outreach as needed and required.
+This staff has also received training in KCC services, the use of the complaint system, and services available from other community and state agencies.
+However, the Commonwealth is currently exploring viable options to onboard full-time outreach staff dedicated to the MSFW population.
 The dedicated outreach staff will convey the services available at the KCC's (referrals to training, supportive and career services, specific employment opportunities, information on the Employment Service & Employment-related Law Complaint system, other organizations serving MSFW's, farmworkers rights).
 Additionally, these staff will be provided professional development activities to include, but not limited to: shadowing and being mentored by tenured team members during site visits where MSFW's gather, online & in-person farmworker organization hosted conferences such as: Eastern Kentucky Farmer Conference, OAK Annual Conference, Annual AG Expo, and Kentucky Farm Bureau Conferences, complaint system training & familiarization, trade shows related to agricultural employment, among other events and trainings as deemed relevant and necessary.
 Staff will also utilize WorkforceGPS for guidance such as: Agricultural Connection Community, Acquiring Workers for Agricultural Jobs Through the Agricultural Recruitment System, Agricultural Upgrade Training with National Farmworker Jobs Program (NFJP), State Monitor Advocate System, Monitor Advocate System Performance Reporting, Evaluation of the H-2A Alien Labor Certification Process and the United States Farm Labor Marker, as well as others as deemed necessary and relevant.